-These are only a few examples among the more than 2000 schools that Labdoo is supporting with educational laptops.
+These are just a few of the more than 2,000 schools that Labdoo is supporting with educational laptops.
 Check out the complete list from the schools dashboard.

 Helping Zephaniah Education to raise the status of women through education and empowerment.